How we help our clients

 - outsourcing and systems management;

 - procurement of data centre related services (physical and virtual);

 Failure to supply a technology solution – whether that is hardware, software or cloud-based – can have a significant impact on a business’ profitability, performance and reputation.
 Customer relationships can be damaged if a business is unable to service their needs due to a system failure.

 Our IT disputes specialists work alongside the technology lawyers and respond proactively to find a commercial solution at the earliest stage.

 Our team of technology lawyers are supported by experts across the group, including our IT disputes, intellectual property, commercial and IP disputes teams.

 Our technology clients include start-up businesses, SMEs and more established corporations.
 We act for technology businesses as well as organisations that are users of technology.

 Gateley Legal consistently provide the quality of service, flexibility and support that is tailored to align to our business requirements and timescales.
 Each engagement, whether it be a large multi-million pound contract or a small administrative legal matter, begins with Gateley gaining a clear understanding of the business need, timescales, objectives and resourcing in order for them to be in a position to deliver the required services.
 As importantly, Gateley will identify potential risks to the outcome or timescales and, where feasible, provide potential mitigation options.

-- Advising a client in the energy sector on the procurement of D365 for Field Operations from Microsoft.
+- Our technology lawyers have advised a client in the energy sector on the procurement of D365 for Field Operations from Microsoft.
 This was an innovative deal worth £15m undertaken on very short timelines.
 It involved the introduction of new technologies to allow a very large team of engineers to be better rostered and to ensure that they had the right skill and parts for the jobs allocated to them.